ndcalabrese/react-ofs-exercises/README.md

-# react-course-info-step3
+# Please view each commit for the appropriate step
+## react-ofs-exercises
 Day 35: React Part 2

-# Please view each commit for the appropriate step